Volta Region : HAVE - The School of Joy

 Sustainability of the minivan: the van shall work as public transport after bringing the disabled children to school in order to gain funds for maintenance and fuel.

-The Intervention Strategy: The Modalities
+The Intervention Strategy: Methods and Actions

 1. Research and Awareness

-“Beyond the Handicap: from Disabled to Differently Able”
+Beyond the Handicap: from Disabled to Differently Abled

 The project includes a preliminary study (already underway) in the chosen area with competent local staff to classify the type of handicap and the degree of integration of each subject in the family and community context.
 During the research, contacts will be established with the communities through awareness-raising meetings in order to produce a change in the perception of disability and handicap within the families and the communities themselves.